 This vegan Christmas trifle has layers of vanilla cake, macerated strawberries, egg-free custard and whipped dairy-free cream.
 It's the perfect centerpiece for your holiday table!

-TOP tips for making this vegan trifle recipe
+TIPS for making this vegan trifle

 Ingredients you'll need